Skip to main content

 Afternoon

-Walk to the Convention Center light rail stop and hop on any northbound rail car for a short trip up North 1st Street to explore one of three remaining historical Japantowns in the U.S. Get lunch at Minato, a favorite among foodies, including Parts Unknown host Anthony Bourdain, for authentic Sushi, udon and katsu.
-After, wander through an enticing blend of traditional Japanese stores and modern boutique shops throughout well-groomed streets.
-Satisfy your sweet tooth at Shuei-Do Manju Shop for handmade Japanese pastries and shop boutiques along Jackson Street.
+Walk to the San Jose McEnery Convention Center light rail stop and hop on any northbound rail car for a short trip up North 1st Street to explore one of three remaining historical Japantowns in the U.S. Grab a delicious lunch at Minato, a favorite among foodies (including Parts Unknown host Anthony Bourdain) for authentic sushi, udon and katsu.
+Walk off your meal by exploring the neighborhood's traditional Japanese stores and modern boutique shops.
+Satisfy your sweet tooth at Shuei-Do Manju Shop for handmade Japanese pastries, the Bay Area's oldest manju shop.
+And if you time it just right, you may be able to sit in on service at the San Jose Buddhist Church Betsuin, open to all.

 Japantown House

 Use your day pass and catch light rail back to the Convention Center stop for a short walk to SoFA District, San Jose’s visual arts and entertainment district.
-Coffee or match from Academic Coffee is a perfect afternoon pick-me-up while you explore a wide range of galleries along this eclectic urban strip.
-Depending on your artistic interests, visit Anno Domini to see art from emerging artists around the world, MACLA for a contemporary arts space grounded in the Chicano/Latino experience, the Quilts and Textiles Museum - devoted solely to quilts and textiles as an art form - or the San Jose Institute of Contemporary Art for rotating exhibits of contemporary art.
+Get a caffeine boost from Academic Coffee or Nirvana Soul for an afternoon pick-me-up while you explore a wide range of galleries along this eclectic urban strip.
+Visit Anno Domini Art Gallery to see art from emerging artists around the world or Movimiento de Arte y Cultura Lantino Americana (MACLA) for a contemporary arts space grounded in the Chicano/Latino experience.
+Check out the San Jose Museum of Quilts and Textiles Museum, devoted solely to quilts and textiles as an art form, or the San Jose Institute of Contemporary Art for rotating exhibits of contemporary art.

 Evening